xiulinyang/working-mem/README.md

 >[Masato Mita, Ryo Yoshida, Yohei Oseki.
 Developmentally-plausible Working Memory Shapes a Critical Period for Language Acquisition.
 ACL2025.](https://aclanthology.org/2025.acl-long.462/)

+❗❗I only revised the code for DynamicLimit-Exp and NoLimit experiments.
+If you want to run the other two experiments, please run the code with caution. ❗❗

 # Installation
 This repository uses a customized version of [Hugging Face Transformers](https://github.com/huggingface/transformers) (with custom modules like `modeling_gpt2_alibi_exponential.py`).